Refugee Resettlement Director: Lisa Lee

 - Volunteer Interpreter—Most refugees arrive with limited English.
 If you are fluent in another language, your skills are greatly appreciated by refugees.
 Current languages needed are Tigrinya, Amharic, Chin, Karen, Karenni, Burmese, Rohingya, Arabic, and Nepali.

 - Apartment Set-Up—Help transport furniture and/or set up the apartment for newly arriving refugees.
+Click here to download instructions for "House in a Box."

 - Orientation Support Team—Assist with Migration & Refugee Services’ refugee orientation program by presenting on a topic of interest or expertise, transporting clients, escorting on field trips or assisting with paperwork.